stavroslee/deck/deck/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 Lets add subscription stripe to the project so they get access to templates & AI suggestions

+Test hitting token limit - needs to return proper error message and redirect to subscription page

+Test cancelling subscription
+Test changing subscription

+Test blocking non subscribers from accessing AI suggestions Test allowing to purchase additional tokens

+Add context to templates to give AI more context on how it should help.